zontasticality/ping-llm/main.typ

 In order to create an internet more controlled by users than by corporations, we need to enable services to be able to run directly on end-user devices in a peer-to-peer network.
 Core to this problem is the issue of figuring out how to find nodes in _topologically ideal_ places, for example in anonymous routing where you want to route through an intermediary on the way to your destination, or for data storage, where you want your data to be stored close to the most likely users.
 These are fundamentally optimization problems that require being able to predict network properties between arbitrary nodes in a network in order to optimize node selection.

-Much research has been done in this area over the years, but as of the author's knowledge, no-one has trained a very large transformer model to learn a very general prediction algorithm that can not only predict latency between two nodes, but also predict a wide variety of other topological features for a variety of applications, including being able to condition on timestamp.
+Much research has been done in this area over the years, but as of the author's knowledge, no one has trained a very large transformer model to learn a very general prediction algorithm that can not only predict latency between two nodes, but also predict a wide variety of other topological features for a variety of applications, including being able to condition on timestamp.
 This independent study investigates training a transformer directly on latency measurements in order to learn a variety of potentially useful prediction modes for node selection, in addition to reviewing the literature on how such a transformer could be trained in a decentralized fashion.

 == Proposed Objectives